digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2023.08.16.md

 It should propose a metadata template with :

-- X reuqired metadata fields
+- the X required metadata fields
 - a list of validated but optional metadata fields
 - a form to request addition of a metadata field which would not be already present in the previous list